hubidu/bifrost-io/BACKLOG.md

 - Dont add project name to prefix
 - Extract steps from test source and report
 - Format prefix correctly (no unncecessary blanks)
+- Find and report starting line number of test in test source file

 # Doing

-- Find and report starting line number of test in test source file
 - Support for custom auto screenshot methods

 # Backlog V 2.1 Release

+- Autoscreenshots: I.see* : Would be better to take the screenshot AFTER the method call
 - BUG: Stacktraces extraction does not work in http://localhost:4000/details?ownerkey=WubaDm0VZj&project=%23All& hashcategory=1722448850
 - BUG That should work: